asoali67/Capstone/README.md

 * DecisionTreeClassifier
 * SVC (Support Vector Classifier)

-The out put of these model will include the Accuracy, Precision, Recall adn f1 scores in the form of a table
+The output of these models will include the Accuracy, Precision, Recall and f1 scores in the form of a table

 ![Out put features](images/output_table_header.png)